ebzzry/ebzzry.github.io/en/fkd/zsh-tips-4.md

     % d ~/Downloads ls -l

-I change directory to `~/Downloads` then I run display the directory listing of that directory.
+I change directory to `~/Downloads` then I run `ls -l` display the directory listing of that directory.

 If the output of `dirs -v` is: